arcus-azure/arcus.backgroundjobs/docs/versioned_docs/version-v0.3/02-Features/03-Databricks/job-metrics.md

 {
     public void ConfigureServices(IServiceCollection services)
     {
-        // An 'ISecretProvider' implementation (see: https://security.arcus-azure.net/) to access the Azure Service Bus Topic resource;
-        //     this will get the 'tokenSecretKey' string (configured below) and has to retrieve the connection token for the Databricks instance. services.AddSingleton<ISecretProvider>(serviceProvider => ...);

         // Simplest registration of the scheduler job: services.AddDatabricksJobMetricsJob(
             baseUrl: "https://url.to.databricks.instance/"
             // Token secret key to connect to the Databricks token.
+            // Make sure that this key is available in the Arcus secret store.
             tokenSecretKey: "Databricks.Token");

         // Customized registration of the scheduler job: services.AddDatabricksJobMetricsJob(
             baseUrl: "https://url.to.databricks.instance/"
             // Token secret key to connect to the Databricks token.
+            // Make sure that this key is available in the Arcus secret store.
             tokenSecretKey: "Databricks.Token",
             options =>
             {